-Step 9: The authors performed a preliminary inspection.
-The project used Cronbach's Alpha coefficient to evaluate the scale based on acquired data.
-Once the scale's reliability has been confirmed, it will enter the official research phase.
-Furthermore, non-probability sampling is frequently employed to assess variables in preliminary exploratory investigations.
-The poll ran from November 2024 to January 2025, and the results have been processed.
-After testing the scale's reliability and analyzing the factors, the authors employed a structural equation model (SEM) to assess the model and research hypotheses.
+Step 9: A preliminary inspection was performed.
+Cronbach's alpha coefficient was used to evaluate the scale based on acquired data.
+Once the reliability of the scale has been confirmed, it will enter the official research phase.
+Furthermore, in preliminary exploratory investigations, non-probability sampling is frequently employed to assess variables.
+The poll was conducted from November 2024 to January 2025, and the results have been processed.
+After testing the reliability of the scale and analyzing the factors, the authors employed a structural equation model (SEM) to assess the model and research hypotheses.

-Phase 3: The authors conducted formal research involving conducting an official survey, analyzing data, drawing conclusions, and providing managerial implications.
+Phase 3: The authors conducted formal research involving an official survey, data analysis, conclusions, and managerial implications.

-Step 10: The authors carried out a formal survey.
-In fact, the authors sent out survey questionnaires to 900 managers of small and medium businesses in six major cities in Vietnam: Can Tho City, Ho Chi Minh City, Da Nang City, Hai Phong City, Hue City, and Ha Noi City.
-To guarantee that the number of votes gathered fulfills the necessary number of observations for quantitative research, it is anticipated that 900 ballots will be distributed.
-The poll was carried out by indirectly mailing questionnaires (online via docs.google.com) in six centrally managed large cities.
-The following are the degrees of agreement that were available in the study done by Hair et al. (2018): (1) I strongly disagree, (2) I disagree, (3) I am neutral, (4) I agree, (5) I strongly agree.
-The sampling procedure used was convenient and was given to each participant.
-However, out of the 835 samples tested, 65 votes were found to be lacking information.
-Consequently, the study model only made use of the remaining 835 votes.
+Step 10: The authors conducted a formal survey.
+The authors sent out survey questionnaires to 900 managers of small and medium businesses in six major cities in Vietnam: Can Tho City, Ho Chi Minh City, Da Nang City, Hai Phong City, Hue City, and Ha Noi City.
+To guarantee that the number of votes gathered fulfills the necessary number of observations for quantitative research, 900 ballots will be distributed.
+The poll was conducted by indirectly mailing questionnaires (online via docs.google.com) in six centrally managed large cities.
+The following are the degrees of agreement that were available in the study conducted by Hair et al. (2018): (1) I strongly disagree, (2) I disagree, (3) I am neutral, (4) I agree, and (5) I strongly agree.
+The sampling procedure was convenient and was given to each participant.
+However, out of the 835 samples tested, 65 votes were found to lack information.
+Consequently, the study model only used the remaining 835 votes.